timetoleafs/radiodelay4bowen/index.md

 1) If you're using an external device, connect your audio device to your PC via headphone jack or line/aux out to "line in" on your PC.
 Or if you're using a receiver to get OTA (over the air) radio you can connect to you PC via the TosLink or HDMI etc. Otherwise use a radio feed from the web via a web browser or an app of your choosing.

-2) Queue up for radio broadcast to test and make sure you're getting sound through your speakers
+2) Queue up for radio broadcast to test and make sure you're getting sound through your speakers.